 Stage 4 Evolutionary Computation (EVCO) Progress towards PLO Students will become familiar with understanding stochastic optimisation and search algorithms.
-They will also develop skills including choice of representation, ability to select or develop an appropriate algorithm /data structure and ability to develop appropriate validation Students will be able to adapt to the new paradigm of metaheuristic search Solve will be able to solve ill- understood problems Students will use both theoretical and practical knowledge of evolutionary search and will appreciate the issues of how to communicate, argue, assess and statistically analyse the proposed solution of the problem, and the choice of design algorithm By working on (and if applicable, assessed through) by practising the analysis of a variety of problems, and by implementing different types of evolutionary algorithms and data structures.
-Open assessment involves analysis of a number of problems, and requires implementations as above. by applying evolutionary search by implementing an algorithmic solution to a complex problem.
+They will also develop skills including choice of representation, ability to select or develop an appropriate algorithm /data structure and ability to develop appropriate validation practices.
+Students will be able to adapt to the new paradigm of metaheuristic search Solve will be able to solve ill- understood problems Students will use both theoretical and practical knowledge of evolutionary search and will appreciate the issues of how to communicate, argue, assess and statistically analyse the proposed solution of the problem, and the choice of design algorithm By working on (and if applicable, assessed through) by practising the problems using evolutionary search by applying evolutionary search by implementing an algorithmic solution to a complex problem.
 The assessment requires a full report on design decisions, implementation details, statistical analyses of results, and discussion.

-Chara A Formational Dua augus da constitution Cadata Charles has a con- Chindanta anta ind Chindren hand in Stage 4 Functional Programming Progress towards PLO Students increase their Students become more able to their ability to Students become more able to 1 " PLO capacity for assess and to express and to recognise and to Technology (FUNC) effective • achieve potential (I ONC) abstraction and views and practice, and to applications of fluency of methods in make effective novel software thought when software use of new technologies reasoning about composition software tools teermologies programs and Composition 55.6.00.0 computations By working on by solving a by acquiring and by making by carrying out (and if applicable, series of applying new practical use of application- assessed problems concepts in a state-of-the-art based exercises through) requiring programming tools for the in functional techniques of paradigm that is evaluation and programming abstraction and beyond the verification of reasoning in the mainstream. functional context of Assessment programs recursive requires practical structures and use of these functions. concepts in the Assessed via a functional closed practical, where students programming solve given paradigm. problems, using functional programming.
-Stage 4 Model-Driven Progress towards Students develop Students Students develop Students develop Students become Students become Students become Engineering PLO and consolidate develop a strong • a strong able to able to able to (MODE) skills in understanding of understanding of communicate the appreciate open [' ' identifying trade-offs that implementing the role and trade-offs under non-technical challenges in the appropriate they can apply to suitability of consideration issues can affect field of model- abstractions, in new modelling languages and model-based when developing the successful driven distinguishing problems and model- techniques in domain-specifc application of engineering essential from domains management different phases languages and model-driven accidental programs using of the software model- engineering complexity and in industry- development management techniques in bridging different standard lifecycle programs real-world levels of techniques and scenarios abstraction in a tools rigorous manne
+1 .
+I Stage 4 Functional Progress towards Students become Programming PLO increase their more able to their ability to more able to Technology capacity for assess and to express and to recognise and to (FUNC) effective achieve potential abstraction and views and practice, and to applications of fluency of methods in make effective novel software thought when software use of new technologies reasoning about composition software tools programs and computations By working on by solving a by acquiring and by making by carrying out (and if applicable, series of applying new practical use of application- assessed problems concepts in a state-of-the-art based exercises through) requiring programming tools for the in functional techniques of paradigm that is evaluation and programming abstraction and beyond the verification of reasoning in the mainstream. functional context of Assessment programs recursive requires practical structures and use of these functions. concepts in the Assessed via a functional closed practical, programming where students paradigm. solve given problems, using functional programming.
+Stage 4 Model-Driven Progress towards Students develop Students Students develop Students develop Students become Students become Students become Engineering PLO and consolidate develop a strong hands-on a strong able to able to able to (MODE) skills in understanding of experience with understanding of communicate the appreciate how appreciate open identifying trade-offs that implementing the role and trade-offs under non-technical challenges in the appropriate they can apply to suitability of consideration issues can affect field of model- abstractions, in new modelling languages and model-based , , the successful driven distinguishing problems and model- techniques in domain-specifc application of engineering essential from domains management different phases languages and model-driven accidental programs using of the software model- engineering complexity and in industry- development management techniques in bridging different standard lifecycle programs real-world levels of techniques and scenarios abstraction in a tools rigorous manne